Quantitative signal extraction in the dynamic range of nanomechanical systems by free and constrained fitting

-with $\max_\omega[A_\textrm{memb}]$ denoting the maximum of the membrane resonance curve.
-This choice of the weight function is advantageous, because data points with high amplitude and therefore higher signal-to-noise ratio are given a higher weight.
-In Fig. \ref{fig:fit_3N} the factors of Eq. (\ref{AAAV}) deduced by this analysis are plotted as a function of the excitation frequency.
-The dimensionless response of the excitation system, $A_\textrm{exc}$, shown in panel (b) fluctuates around an average of 0.55, but has no pronounced feature in the relevant frequency range.
-Panel (c) displays the corrected response of the membrane $A_\textrm{memb}$, where now the resonance is clearly discernable also for high pressures.
+where $A_\textrm{exc,0}$ is $A_\textrm{exc}$ normalized by its respective pressure dependent frequency average, see SM \cite{SM} for the detailed explanation of the procedure. \\ In Fig. \ref{fig:fit_3N}, the factors $A_\textrm{memb}(\omega)$ and $A_\textrm{exc}(\omega)$ of Eq. (\ref{AAAV}) deduced by this fitting method are plotted as a function of the excitation frequency.
+The dimensionless response of the excitation system, $A_\textrm{exc}$, shown in Fig. \ref{fig:fit_3N} (b) fluctuates around an average of 0.55, but has no pronounced feature in the relevant frequency range.
+Fig. \ref{fig:fit_3N} (c) displays the extracted intrinsic response of the membrane $A_\textrm{memb}$, where now the resonance is clearly discernible also for high pressures.\\ To verify the universality of this noise extraction method in mechanical systems, we also introduce an on-chip magnetic inductive detection for membrane resonators (Fig. \ref{fig:setupandmembrane} (b)) with different size and structure, samples EM1 and PM1.
+The detailed data processing for the noise extraction and the obtained discernible resonance curves of samples EM1 and PM1 under high-pressure atmosphere can be found in the SM \cite{SM}.
+The extracted fluctuations using these three different measurement systems are compared in Fig. \ref{fig:Aexc_noise}. \\